Phone: (919) 843-7393

 Globalization of the U.S. South

-For over a decade I have been studying the globalization of the rural U.S. South.
+For nearly two decades I have been studying the globalization of the rural U.S. South.
 Begun alongside a worker center in Mississippi’s poultry region, this research considers how the recent influx of Latin American migrants is impacting regional identities, racial hierarchies, industrial relations, and labor organizing.
 In addition to producing my first book, Scratching Out a Living: Latinos, Race, and Work in the Deep South, this work has resulted in several articles and book chapters, as well as a popular education curriculum, Solidarity/Solidaridad: Building Cross-Cultural Understanding for Poultry Worker Justice.
-With my recent move to UNC, I look forward to expanding this work into North Carolina.
 Learn more here.

-Over the past decade U.S. immigration enforcement has undergone an important transformation.
-Federal initiatives have devolved policing to non-federal law enforcement agencies, such as city police and county sheriffs, giving them the power to detain individuals on federal immigration charges.
-My collaborative research in Atlanta with Mat Coleman explores the genesis and mechanics of these policies, analyzes their effects on new immigrant populations, and examines the political mobilization of immigrant rights groups in response.
+Since 9/11 U.S. immigration enforcement has undergone an important transformation, transitioning from a primary focus on border enforcement to an increasingly dispersed practice of immigrant policing at the level of communities’ daily routines of social reproduction deep within the nation’s interior.
+My collaborative research in Atlanta with Mat Coleman explores the genesis and mechanics of this shift, analyzes its effects on new immigrant populations, and examines the political mobilization of immigrant rights groups in response.
 In Chapel Hill I am a participant in Apoyo’s ICE verifier network.
 Learn more here.

 Every year 65,000 students graduate from U.S. high school unable to participate fully in society due to their undocumented legal status.
-In most states these “DREAMers” cannot attend college at in-state rates.
+In most states these “Dreamers” cannot attend college at in-state rates.
 With an eye to better understanding and addressing this social problem, I have conducted research with Heide Castañeda on undocumented students’ access in Florida’s institutions of higher education following the passage of Florida’s 2014 “tuition equity” bill, resulting in the UndocuAlly USF initiative.
 In Georgia I have followed and supported the work of Freedom University, which provides college-level classes, scholarship assistance, and leadership development for undocumented students in Georgia, where they are prohibited from attending the state’s top five public universities.
 At UNC I serve on the Provost’s DACA/Undocumented Resource Team and helped establish UndocuCarolina, an initiative that works to increase visibility, support, and resources for undocumented members of the Carolina community.
 Learn more here.

 At UNC I teach in the Department of Anthropology and the Curriculum in Global Studies.
 I also serve on the Advisory Boards of the Graduate Certificate in Participatory Research and the Latina/o Studies Program.
 I am committed to involving students in participatory, politically engaged research and believe deeply in the transformative potential of experiential learning.
-My trajectory as an educator began in popular and adult education settings, and I strive to bring these sensibilities into the university classroom, using interactive techniques that value and build upon students’ life experience, fostering horizontal relationships of shared responsibility, and creating opportunities for students to problem-solve real world issues.
+My trajectory as an educator began in popular and adult education settings, and I strive to bring these sensibilities into the university classroom, using interactive techniques that value and build upon students’ life experience, fostering horizontal relationships of shared responsibility, and creating opportunities for students to problem-solve real-world issues.

 Work and Migration in the Americas (ANTH 490)

-Forthcoming Stuesse, Angela, Cheryl Staats, and Andrew Grant-Thomas.
+Stuesse, Angela, Cheryl Staats, and Andrew Grant-Thomas.
+2017.
 “As Others Pluck Fruit Off the Tree of Opportunity: Immigration, Racial Hierarchies, and Intergroup Relations Efforts in the United States.”
-Du Bois Review.
+Du Bois Review 14(1):245-271.

 2015 Stuesse, Angela.
 “Anthropology for Whom?
 Challenges and Prospects of Activist Scholarship.”
 In Public Anthropology in a Borderless World.
 S. Beck and C. Maida, eds.
 Pp. 221-246.
 New York: Berghahn Books.